SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - SRA data/README.md

 ```
 gzip path_to_fastq_file/SAMPLE.fastq
 ``````
 However, this can take a long time, up to an hour for some of the files here.
-Luckily, we can use fastq data with our initial programs.
+Luckily, we do not need fastq.gz read files, our programs can analyze fastq data.

+Submit fasterq-dump job files for each of your SRAs in `data/sra/`, using `data/raw` as your output directory